A dual role

 The North American anime and manga (comics) industry was hit hard by the Great Recession in 2008, declines in the overall home video industry, and its own bubble bursting.

 This unfortunate series of events led to the closures of online and brick-and-mortar retail competitors, increased competition from a certain online mega-store, and several key specialty publishers and distributors exiting the market entirely.

 Despite those challenges, my marketing and communications strategies powered:

-- High double-digit percentage cumulative growth and increased market share for Right Stuf’s ecommerce division over a six-year period (2007-2012); and
+- High double-digit percentage cumulative annual sales growth and increased market share for Right Stuf’s ecommerce division over a six-year period (2007-2012); and

 - Triple-digit percentage cumulative increases in holiday sales over the same time.